MotusWTS/motusClient/inst/doc/upstream_api.md

    tags for ambiguities (ambigIDs, authToken)

-       - ambigIDs; integer tag ambiguity IDs; this a vector of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
+       - ambigIDs; integer tag ambiguity IDs; this is an array of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
 (6 is